California Estate Planning and Probate Lawyers and Attorneys

 The value of your estate is equal to the “fair market value” of all of your various types of property—after you have deducted your debts (your car loan, for example, and any mortgage on your home.)

-The value of your estate is important in determining whether your estate will be subject to state or federal estate taxes after your death (see #11) and whether your beneficiaries could later be subject to capital gains taxes.
+The value of your estate is important in determining whether your estate will be subject to California estate taxes or federal estate taxes after your death (see #11) and whether your beneficiaries could later be subject to capital gains taxes.
 Ensuring that there will be sufficient resources, including cash liquidity (which can be provided by life insurance in an irrevocable life insurance trust) to pay such taxes is another important part of the estate planning process.
 (Back to the Top)

 5. What is a last will and testament?